 A new year, a new adventure.
 Only this year it was a less likely destination, and an even lesser likely adventure, as we take another… step backwards, this time myself seeking full-time employment in the U.K. Which was overall a rather depressing and degrading experience, but it was necessary to test the water for a potential move and settlement in the U.K. down the line.
-So as Fanfan returned to Thailand to sit her law exams in Bangkok, I remained in the U.K. to live a life alone, while testing my own chances in the local job market in Northern Ireland (U.K).
+So as Fanfan returned to Thailand to sit her law exams in Bangkok, I remained in the U.K. to live a life alone, while testing my own chances in the local job market in Bangor, Northern Ireland (U.K).
 For two months.
 Which felt like a year.
 But the reasoning was well worthwhile, as a steady job, and a presence in the British tax system, would ultimately pave the way for a longer-term visa for Fanfan down the line (following last year’s depressing realisations).
 But it doesn’t come without the realisation and reverse culture shock with a move back to life and employment in the U.K.

 Testing the Job Market